 Notes

-- Prep time does not include steps that are already accounted for in the ingredient list, e.g. chopped leeks, minced garlic, cubed carrots, etc.
+- Prep time does not include steps that are already accounted for in the ingredient list, e.g. chopped onions, minced garlic, peeled shrimp, etc.

-- You can substitute Old Bay seasoning with any spicy seasoning like a Cajun or Creole Seasoning.
+- You can substitute Old Bay seasoning with Cajun seasoning or Creole Seasoning.
 Adjust the quantity of added salt as needed.

 Nutrition